-Rita began her media career as a radio host and producer with Far Eastern Broadcasting Associates radio in 1992.
-She joined SAT-7 in 1995, before it had broadcast a single program.
-When the channel launched, Rita hosted its first program, Ears of Wheat (in Arabic, Asanabel).
-This program ran for 12 years and became one of the channel’s most successful programs.
+When SAT-7 launched in 1996, Rita hosted its first program, Ears of Wheat (in Arabic, Asanabel).
+This program ran for 12 years and became one of the channel’s most successful.

-In 2016, SAT-7 was positioned for greater growth and impact with structural changes and key leaders taking on more responsibilities.
-At this time, Rita El-Mounayer began to serve in the newly created position, Chief Channels and Communications Officer (CCO), overseeing three Arabic channels, one Persian/Farsi channel, and one Turkish channel – with a total of more than 150 staff and freelancers, distributed across studios in Lebanon, Egypt, Cyprus, Turkey, and the UK.
+In 2016, SAT-7 was positioned for growth and impact, with structural changes and key leaders taking on more responsibilities.
+At this time, Rita began to serve in the newly created position, Chief Channels and Communications Officer (CCO), overseeing the Arabic, Persian/Farsi, and Turkish Channels – with a total of more than 150 staff and freelancers distributed across studios in Lebanon, Egypt, Cyprus, Turkey, and the UK.

 On April 1, 2019, SAT-7 appointed Rita as Chief Executive Officer (CEO).
 Rita says, “My prayer is that during my lifetime and time of service as CEO of SAT-7, we will see millions of viewers sharing their testimony as to how God’s message changed their lives, and we will rejoice together that we made a difference.”